 where α0x and α0B are the coefficients representing the preferences of the baseline group (households where Zi=0).

 Because housing prices may be endogenous, potentially correlated with unobserved neighborhood quality εjt, I account for endogeneity of housing prices by instrumenting.
+Demand for a house in a particular census block is not only affected by the features of the census block but also by the availability of alternative houses and blocks in the region.
+The exogenous attributes of houses and census blocks at a reasonable distance from a particular block j are a suitable instrument for price, because the attributes of the distant neighborhoods affect equilibrium prices but not utility from living in each neighborhood.
 I address this concern using an instrumental variables strategy inspired by Bayer and Timmins (2007).
 I use the share of undeveloped land in surrounding areas within a 3–5-kilometer radius as an instrument for local housing prices.
 This works as an IV because I assume that characteristics of more distant areas affect local prices, but do not directly influence the utility of a particular block.

 To implement the IV strategy, I start with an initial guess for the price coefficient αP(0) and adjust the estimated mean utility as shown in equation (8),